 Most importantly, it has given Tallaght something simple but powerful:

 A place to connect.
-A place to belong.

-Brings emotion and storytelling to a place,we really liked the connection to the founding legend, and the identity and idea come through strongly.
+Brings emotion and storytelling to a place.
+We really liked the connection to the founding legend, and the identity and idea come through strongly.

-Transform Awards Judges
+– Transform Awards Europe Judges